Create A Use Case Diagram

 What is a Use Case Diagram?

-Use Case Diagrams are an essential part of UML, the unified modeling language.
+Use Case Diagrams are essential to UML, the unified modeling language.
 A use case diagram or use case model is a design, schema, or description of a system from an external usage viewpoint.
 This is instead of designing and drawing the system from a developer's point of view.
-Writing use cases is a deciding factor in building a system that meets the needs of the users.
+Writing use cases is a deciding factor in building a system that meets the users' needs.

 An actor in a use case is someone or something using a system.
 A use case in a use case diagram is a business goal, objective, function, task, or activity.